 Receiving a DUI conviction can be an incredibly scary process, not only do you have to contend with the possibility of a large fine and jail time, but you also have your permanent record to worry about.

 It is true that a DUI conviction will make it harder for you to seek employment, as it will be present and visible on your record.
 It may also make retaining your current job harder if you rely on your vehicle for transport, as a license suspension will prevent you from commuting in the same way.

 However, there are certain things that a DUI attorney can do for you in this regard.
 They will be able to help you fight to have your license reinstated or help you apply for a hardship license.
 However, these opportunities will no longer be available to you after your second DUI.

-If you are facing a DUI and would like to inquire about the possibility of having the charge downgraded to reckless driving, contact The Ticket Lawyers today.
+If you are facing a DUI and would like to inquire about the possibility of having the charge downgraded to reckless driving, contact The Law Place today.

 We offer no-obligation free consultations, and our telephone lines are open 24 hours a day, seven days a week.
 To find out about the possibility of downgrading your charge to reckless driving, call us on (855)-323-8488.